gvwilson/sdxjs/vol1-intro/index.md

--   Yim builds mobile apps for a living but also teaches two courses at Rupinder's college: one on full-stack web development using JavaScript and [Node.js][nodejs] (which they are quite proud of), and another titled "Software Design".
+-   Yim builds mobile apps for a living but also teaches two courses at Rupinder's college: one on full-stack web development using JavaScript and [Node][nodejs] (which they are quite proud of), and another titled "Software Design".
     They are frustrated that so many books about the latter talk about the subject in the abstract and use examples that their students can't relate to.